Landixbtw/weather_cli/README.md

 Linux tux 6.11.3-arch1-1 #1 SMP PREEMPT_DYNAMIC x86_64 GNU/Linux
 ```

-**For MacOS** you might have to add a sudo before the compile command.
+**For macOS** you might have to add a sudo before the compile command.

 <!-- ### Installing the cli -->
 <!-- > [!IMPORTANT] -->